AMD Ryzen 9 9950X vs Intel Core i3-12100F

 Who should buy each?

-Choose the Intel Core i3-12100F if: you want to save money, play casual games, or are building a budget-friendly system.
+Choose the Intel Core i3-12100F if: you want to save money, you're building a budget gaming rig, or you only need it for everyday tasks like web browsing and office work.

 Conclusion